Elvis’ Military Service Explained: 10 Things You Didn’t Know – From Heartthrob to G.I

 He also met his future wife, Priscilla, while stationed in Germany.

-His time in the Army helped mature his image and broaden his appeal to a wider audience.
+His Army experience helped shape his image and broaden his appeal to a larger audience.